Amourspirit/python-ooouno-ex/ex/auto/general/odev_dispatch/README.md

 See [source code](./start.py)

 ## Automate

+A message box is display once the document has been processed asking if you want to close the document.

 Running the following command opens a Write document, puts it into read-only mode.
 Next a Get Involved wep page is opened in local web browser.